Enigma tornado outbreak: Pee Dee–Rockingham–Philadelphia–Manly, North Carolina

 Spawned late in the outbreak, the storm which swept from Anson to Harnett Counties in North Carolina passed through the Rockingham area, and became the deadliest tornado in recorded North Carolina history.
 This storm first touched down east of the town of McFarlan, in southeastern Anson County.
 The storm produced little damage in Anson County, but caused two deaths south of Pee Dee.

 Tracking to the northeast, it crossed the Pee Dee River into Richmond County and produced sporadic damage until just southeast of Rockingham.
 Extreme damage to pine forests was first noted just south of town.
 Strengthening considerably, the storm swept through the southeast edge of Rockingham, where large homes were destroyed to their foundations, and large hardwood trees were snapped at ground level.
 The Philadelphia Church community (presently on U.S. Highway 1, 3 mi northeast of downtown Rockingham) was devastated, with most of the poorly constructed dwellings in the community completely destroyed.
+15 or more deaths occurred there.
 The storm had widened to nearly 1 mi in width at this point.

+Forests and rural homes were flattened in and beyond Philadelphia.
 The storm then tracked through what is now the town of Hoffman, before entering Moore County.
-Severe damage was again seen in the community of Manly (presently at the northeast corner of the city of Southern Pines).
+Severe damage was again seen in the communities of Keyser and Manly (presently at the northeast corner of the city of Southern Pines), along the southeast edge of Moore County.
 The storm then curved slightly to the east, dissipating into a wide area of downburst damage near the community of Johnsonville.
-A total of 23 people were killed.
+A total of at least 23 people were killed, for many of the injured may have died later.
+Eyewitnesses reported large hail and intense lightning displays preceding the storm.